 - Reimbursement will be done upon receipt of a summary of the talk and a list of the costs to be claimed together with all receipts and tickets, using the travel expenses claim form.

-- Decisions on the proposals is made by EMBO.
+- Decision on the proposals is made by EMBO.

-- The applicants will be notified about the outcome of her/his proposal within 2 weeks.
+- The applicants will be notified about the outcome of their proposal within 2 weeks.

 Applications accepted throughout the year